dropseed/pullapprove-enterprise/deploy/docs/load-balancing.md

 - each GitHub App will need to be installed on each repo
 - additional workers will not show up in the default CloudWatch dashboard
+- you can replicate an entire "PullApprove" (webhook, queue, cache, worker, etc.) and load balance in front if you want more redundancy
+  - each webhook will use the same webhook secret from the primary app
+  - each worker will automatically authorize itself if it's `GITHUB_APP_ID` does not match the app ID from the webhook